PvrpleBlvck/Escuela/project_euler.net/problem_set.four/README.md

 > Find the largest palindrome made from the product of two 3-digit numbers.

-### Ofcourse there're better ways of doing this,a more radical way would be ti just use a for loop
+### Ofcourse there're better ways of doing this,a more radical way would be to just use a for loop
+>
 """ pvrple=0
 for a in range(999,99,-1):
     for b in range(999,99,-1):